Dental Restorations Troy, MI

-At Thanasas Family Dental Care, we offer dental restorations so that patients throughout Troy can stay in excellent oral health.
-Dr. Manolis Thanasas D.D.S. is an expert at completing restorations in a way that restores the functionality of a tooth while also looking completely natural.
+At Thanasas Family Dental Care, we offer dental restorations so that patients can stay in excellent oral health.
+We can complete restorations in a way that restores the functionality and appearance of a tooth.
 This is important for ensuring that once the dental work is complete, no one can tell your tooth was ever damaged.
-If your tooth is cracked, chipped or damaged in any way, call 248-260-2878 to schedule your appointment.
+If your tooth is cracked, chipped or damaged in any way, call (248) 260-2878 to schedule your appointment.

 Why Dental Restorations Are Necessary

-Patients throughout Michigan frequently need to repair teeth due to accidents.
+Patients may need to repair teeth after experiencing an accident.
 An accident can happen at any time.
-Whether it is a car wreck, sports injury, playing with the kids, or falling at work – teeth are often the victim of daily accidents and when they are, it is important to fix the tooth right away.
+Whether it is a car wreck, sports injury, playing with the kids, or falling at work.
+In many cases, the teeth often sustain damage and will need treatment as soon as possible.
 Otherwise, the area can become infected along with being uncomfortable.

-Restorations are also needed after a tooth becomes infected.
-When a patient gets a cavity, or a root canal is necessary, Dr. Manolis Thanasas D.D.S. can restore it so that the tooth can continue to function without needing to be removed.
+Restorations are also necessary after a tooth becomes infected.
+When a patient gets a cavity, or a root canal is necessary, we can restore it so that the tooth can continue to function without needing removal.
 This is far better for your overall oral health since keeping your natural teeth is the best option in the long run.

 Troy, Michigan Dental Restorations